phac-nml/ecoli_serotyping/README.md

 14. **GeneLengths**: allele lengths of the query alleles
 15. **Database**: database release version and date
 16. **Warnings**: any additional warnings linked to the quality control status or any other error message(s).
-6. **QC**: One of the 9 the Quality Control classification values summarizing overall quality and reliability of prediction
-7. **Evidence**: How many alleles in total used to call O and H antigens
-8. **GeneScores**: ECTyper O and H antigen, gene scores ranging from 0 to 1, represented by the selected alleles listed in the next column
-9. **AllelesKeys**: Best matching `ECTyper` database allele keys used to call a given serotype
-10. **GeneIdentities(%)**: `%indentity` values of the input alleles
-11. **GeneCoverages(%)**: `%coverage` values of the input alleles
-12. **GeneContigNames**: the contig names where the input alleles are found
-13. **GeneRanges**: genomic coordinate ranges of the input alleles
-14. **GeneLengths**: the input allele length values
-15. **Database**: database release version and date
-16. **Warnings**: any additional warnings linked to quality control status or any other error messages.

 Selected columns from the `ECTyper` typical report are shown below.